 The draft law has been initiated and submitted by Lucian Romascanu, now minister of Culture, while he was president of the Culture Committee of the Romanian Senate.
 The proposal was also signed by four other senators.

-The case will be submitted to the Council of Europe’s platform for the protection ans safety of journalists.
+The case was submitted to the Council of Europe’s platform for the protection ans safety of journalists.

 Credit photo: DANIEL MIHAILESCU / AFP